-- (1) Includes the initial lease term and optional renewal terms that are included in the lease term of our headquarters, store and distribution center leases. - (2) Represents the expected cash payments for interest on our long-term debt based on the amounts outstanding as of the end of each period and the interest rates applicable on such debt as of December 29, 2018. - (3) Represents a purchase commitment for fresh meat with our primary fresh meat vendor.
+- (3) Represents the expected cash payments for interest on our long-term debt based on the amounts outstanding as of the end of each period and the interest rates applicable on such debt as of September 28, 2019.
+As described above, we entered into the Incremental Agreement in July 2019 to refinance the First Lien Credit Agreement with a replacement \$475.2 million senior secured term loan facility and reduced the applicable margin rates on our borrowings.
+The maturity date remains the same as provided under the First Lien Credit Agreement. - (4) Represents a purchase commitment for fresh meat with our primary fresh meat vendor.